From Cancellation to Inspiration, a Review of We the Women 2024

 You see, not only have I been canceled by Trans Rights Activists (TRAs) and their supporters in Madison, but certain feminists in longstanding organizing circles have also canceled me as I attempted to work among them.
 I won’t go into the details here.
 Still, I am sure many sisters reading this review have also experienced or witnessed cancellation among women and felt the rippling negative impact in our communities of friends, family, and lovers in the movement.

-The We the Women gathering itself was canceled by another group of women who backed out of an agreement to have it take place on their land.
+The We the Women gathering itself was canceled by another group of women who backed out of an agreement to have it take place on their land due to beliefs that the organizers were somehow supporting the “right-wing.”

 Cancellation has become commonplace within our movement circles.
 We the Women 2024 is an example of a gathering that successfully resisted both external and internal cancellations by other feminists.
 It is a shining example of how groups and individuals committed to the sex-based rights of girls and women can and should proceed: We all just need to keep on keepin’ on in the ways we can, not quite ignoring bad behavior, but at least attempting to rise above it and jump-start this movement of ours to take us to deeper depths and to greater heights of empathy and solidarity.